lappis-unb/salic-br/README.md

 If you wanna check something inside your container you can access using the command below:
 ```
-docker exec -it salic-brv1.0 bash
+docker exec -it salic-br bash
 ```

 See the authors of this repo: